Code of Conduct

-We aim for BiTastic to be a safer space for all attendees, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof).
-Everyone is welcome and bigotry will not be tolerated.
+Everyone is welcome at Bitastic.
+We aim for this event to be a safer space for all attendees, regardless of gender, gender identity and expression, age, sexual orientation, intersex variations, disability, physical appearance, body size, race, ethnicity, or faith.

 Please remember that each person is at a different stage of awareness about various issues and do not assume that people are being malicious if something goes wrong.
-Please correct them or report the issue to the organisers to deal with.
+Correct them when necessary or report any issues to the organisers.

 Privacy & Confidentiality

-Everything shared within workshop rooms (with the exception of information provided by the facilitator) should be treated as completely confidential and not discussed outside of the space (except privately by agreement between those who attended the particular workshop).
-This includes social media.
+- Everything shared within session spaces, with the exception of information provided by the facilitator, should be treated as completely confidential and not discussed outside of the space without permission.
+This includes all social media, message boards and forums.

 Support & Feedback